rust-lang/rust/src/doc/trpl/closures.md

 needed to declare `add_num` as `mut` too, because we’re mutating its environment.

-We also had to declare `add_num` as mut, since we will be modifying its environment.

 If we change to a `move` closure, it's different:

 ```rust